rileydakota/minikube-security-lab/README.md

 This may take a few minutes to run.

-# Step zero - getting familiar with kubectl (kube-cuddle, kube-control, or kube-C-T-L)
+# Step Zero - Getting Familiar with kubectl (kube-cuddle, kube-control, or kube-C-T-L)

 Most interactions with K8s are performed via kubectl, a CLI tool designed for interacting with the Kubernetes API Server.
-We can use the built in whoami command to figure out what authentication context we are running in:
+We can use the built-in whoami command to figure out what authentication context we are running in:

 ```bash
 kubectl auth whoami
 ```

 Kubectl relies on configurations (and sometimes credentials) in a file known as the `kubeconfig` file.
-Lets take a look at ours:
+Let's take a look at ours:

 ```bash
 cat ~/.kube/config